souldanger/jekyll-pwa-workbox/README.md

 ### Option #2

-Alternatively, you can also manually install the gem using the following command:
+Alternatively, you can also install the gem manually, using the following command:

 ```
 $ gem install jekyll-pwa-workbox
 ```

-After the plugin has been installed successfully, add the following lines to your `_config.yml` in order to tell Jekyll to use the plugin:
+Once the gem has been installed successfully, add the following to your `_config.yml` in order to tell Jekyll to use the plugin:

 ```
 plugins: